West Coast Paper Mills Ltd.

 Report on the Audit of the Standalone Financial Statements

 We have audited the accompanying standalone financial statements ofWest Coast Paper Mills Limited ("the Company") which comprise the Balance Sheetas at March 312022 the Statement of Profit and Loss including the statement of OtherComprehensive Income the Cash Flow Statement and the Statement of Changes in Equity forthe year then ended and notes to the financial statements including a summary ofsignificant accounting policies and other explanatory information (hereinafter referred toas "the financial statements").

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the IndianAccounting Standards prescribed under section 133 of the Act read with the Companies(Indian Accounting Standards) Rules 2015 as amended ("Ind AS") and otheraccounting principles generally accepted in India ofthe state of affairs of the Companyas at March 31 2020 its profit including other comprehensive income its cash flows andthe changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("The Act" or "Act") inthe manner so required and give a true and fair view in conformity with the IndianAccounting Standards prescribed under section 133 of the Act read with the Companies(Indian Accounting Standards) Rules 2015 as amended ("Ind AS") and otheraccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2022 its profit including other comprehensive income its cash flows andthe changes in equity for the year ended on that date.

 Basis for Opinion

 We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing (SAs) as specified under section 143(10) of theAct.
 Our responsibilities under those Standards are further described in the 'Auditor'sResponsibilities for the Audit of the standalone Financial Statements' section of ourreport.
-We are independent of the Company in accordance with the 'Code of Ethics' issuedby the Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of the Actand the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
+We are independent of the Company in accordance with the 'Code of Ethics' issuedby the Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of theCompanies Act 2013 Act and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
 We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our audit opinion on the standalone financial statements.